vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

   **Solution:** You are not using the PivNet resource, and are most likely using a different repository manager like Artifactory.
-In order to make this work, you should push the metadata.json file.
-Then, get the file on the downstream task - it contains the tile dependency information, including stemcell versions.
-This might require an additional bash task to move the file to the appropriate directory.
+For more information, and a possible workaround, see this github [issue](https://github.com/pivotal-cf/pcf-pipelines/issues/192).